jusjusjus/noise-in-dpsgd-2020/README.md

 believe that the essence of the result should not rely on the precise numerical outcome.

+## CIFAR-10

+You can train the cifar-10 model using `./build-classifier.py --dataset cifar10`.
+This will run for 200 epochs and it achieves an accuracy of about 90\%.
+After, you can verify the inception score on the real dataset.
+We recieved `I=8.467 +/- 0.081` on the test data, and `9.170 +/- 0.023` on the train data.

 ## Authors

 * Justus Schwabedal